 Once that is done, the procedure for running a MOPAC job is the same as running from the DOS prompt.

-Before the Windows version can be used, make a MOPAC executable icon on the desktop, by copying the executable (use Windows Explorer) and pasting a shortcut on the desktop.
+Before the Windows version can be used, make a MOPAC executable icon on the desktop, by copying the executable from "C:/Program Files/MOPAC/MOPAC2012.exe" (use Windows Explorer, right-click on the executable, left-click on "Copy") and pasting a shortcut on the desktop (put the cursor on the desktop, right-click, left-click on "Paste shortcut").

-In Windows Explorer, highlight the file(s) to be run.
+In Windows Explorer, highlight one or more MOPAC data-sets that you want to run.
 Drag them to the icon for MOPAC, and drop them there.
 Up to 50 files can be "dragged and dropped" at a time.
 The jobs will run as if in a batch queue.
 The progress of each job will be displayed in the MOPAC window.
 The current job can be paused, by clicking on the "State - pause" option, and resumed by clicking on the "State - resume" option.
 The "Shut" command (to stop the current calculation by making it appear to run out of time) can be given by clicking on the "Shutdown" key.

 To familiarize yourself with the system, the following operations might be useful.